-The Board of Directors of the Company has done twelve board meetings during this financial year which is in compliance with the provisions of the Companies Act, 2013.
-The details thereof are given in the Corporate Governance Report
+During the financial year 2021-2022, 15 Board meeting were convened and held, which is in compliance with the provisions of the Companies Act, 2013.
+The details thereof are given in the Corporate Governance Report.
+The intervening gap between the Meetings were within the period prescribed under the Companies Act, 2013.